About The Grotto Falls

 I also noticed that there were seasonal waterfalls that I found were more noticeable on the return hike than on the way to the Grotto.

-One of the waterfalls was apparently called Botsford Falls (it was dry during our visit), and that one was just downhill from the Canyon View Trail and Grotto Trail junction.
+One of the waterfalls was apparently called Botsford Falls, and that one was just downhill from the Canyon View Trail and Grotto Trail junction.

 We could only get distant views of that second waterfall as the steep and overgrown ravine didn’t appear to have sanctioned access to get a closer look.

-Eventually, the trail coincided into the bed of the West Fork of Arroyo Sequit, where the drainage started to narrow and flatten out.
+At that point, the trail then followed alongside the West Fork of Arroyo Sequit crossing the creek one more time before the drainage started to narrow and tumble into a series of huge bouldersand flatten out.

 Scrambling & Bouldering Around The Grotto